ksafranski/Node-FSAPI/README.md

 ### Validate

-If you do not require the response object, the `data` argument response can be run through the following:
+The fsapi validate method is used to parse the response from the server, this method is called by default unless changed in the `fsapi.config` method.

 ```
 fsapi.validate(data);